dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

    this simplified scenario could cover many cases of DSLs, and understanding the subtleties that come up should be much easier once you understand the basic case!

+**The intended audience is: people who know what compilers are (and may have implemented them!) but aren't sure what it means to prove one correct!**

 > All the code for this post, along with instructions to get it running, is in
 > the repository